HubRise/website/content/apps/pointone/en/overview.md

 ## Prerequisites

-To establish a connection between pointOne and HubRise, you must have a pointOne license.
+To establish a connection between pointOne and HubRise, you must have a pointOne licence.